 Teacher: Ms Mullen

-We have commenced this term by reading the book Pea Boy and other stories from Iran by Elizabeth Laird and Shirin Adl.
+We have commenced this term by reading the book The Flower by John Light, Illustrated by Lisa Evans.

-We will also be linking design and technology to the Ancient Egyptians topic to further engage the children by making and Egyptian Death mask.
+We will also be linking design and technology to the Ancient Egyptians topic to further engage the children by making an Egyptian Death mask.

 We are learning about :

 What plants need to grow, the functions of the different parts of a plant, pollination, seed formation and the various types of seed dispersal.